Fact checked

 Here are a few reasons why you should have a will:

-• Protect your assets and decide how the money in your bank account (along with any other assets you own) should be distributed according to your wishes following your death
+• Protect your assets and decide how your house and the money in your bank account (along with any other assets you own) should be distributed according to your wishes following your death (by naming beneficiaries)

-• Without a will, the court will decide which is pricey and they may ignore an important relationship in your life
+• Without a will, the court will decide.
+In addition to being pricey and long, this court process may also ignore an important relationship in your life (such as a common-law partner)

-• You can outline your end-of-life and funeral wishes
+• Outline your end-of-life and funeral wishes so your loved ones know what you want

 Other Common Questions: